xen-troops/meta-xt-prod-cockpit-rcar/README.md

 ## Build the product

+Please ensure that your storage devices do not use `ecryptfs` or other file systems that impose filename length limitations.
+Yocto requires a file system that supports long file names.
+Failure to meet this requirement will result in an error during the build process.

 Create some work directory and download yaml-file and script to it.
 We will use `${WORK_DIR}` as the reference to the work directory in the next steps.
 ```